Do Virgin Australia Velocity Frequent Flyer Points Expire? Do Virgin Australia Velocity Frequent Flyer Points Expire?

 Bonus Points

-Yes, Virgin Australia Velocity points do expire if you do not earn or redeem points for 24 months.
-Per the Virgin Velocity points expiry update page:
+Virgin Australia Velocity points do expire if you do not earn or redeem points for 24 months.
+Per the Virgin Velocity points expiry FAQ page:

-Once expired, members cannot get their Virgin Australia Velocity points reinstated.
+Once expired, members cannot reinstate their Virgin Australia Velocity points.

-Note that this post discusses Virgin Australia Velocity points expiration.
-If you're looking for the expiration of Virgin points, here's the post about the Virgin Atlantic Flying Club expiration policy.
+Note that this post discusses the expiration of Virgin Australia Velocity points.
+If you're looking for the expiration of Virgin Atlantic points, here's the post about the Virgin Atlantic Flying Club expiration policy.

 virgin-australia-header

-Virgin Australia Velocity does not define what count towards extending the validity of your points.
-However, Velocity is very explicit about what activities will not count toward extending the validity of your points.
+Virgin Australia Velocity does not define what counts towards extending the validity of your points.
+Instead, Virgin Australia explicitly states which activities will not count toward extending the validity of your Velocity points.

 Per the Virgin Australia Velocity earning points page, the following activities do not count toward avoiding expiration: